owncloud/ocis/changelog/unreleased/add-passwod-banned-password-list.md

-Enhancement: Add the Banned-Passwords List
+Enhancement: Add the Banned Passwords List

 Added an option to enable a password check against a banned passwords list OCIS-3809